rwilt/programming-univbasics-4-array-simple-array-manipulations-part-2-nyc01-seng-ft-042020/README.md

 ## Conclusion

 You have now used the most common methods built into Ruby arrays!
-Everh `Array` can use these methods, giving you the power to modify them in whatever way you need!
+Every `Array` can use these methods, giving you the power to modify them in whatever way you need!